SonarSource/eslint-plugin-sonarjs/docs/rules/no-identical-conditions.md

 # no-identical-conditions

 A chain of `if-else-if` and `switch-case` statements is evaluated from top to bottom.
-At most, only one branch will be executed: the first one with a condition that evaluates to `true` or that matches the discriminant.
+At most, only one branch will be executed: the first one with a condition that evaluates to `true` or that matches the discriminant of the `switch`.

 Therefore, duplicating a condition automatically leads to dead code.
 Usually, this is due to a copy/paste error.
 At best, it's simply dead code and at worst, it's a bug that is likely to induce